SAP/fosstars-rating-core/docs/qa.md

 }
 ```

-This procedure may be also applied to a score.
+This procedure may be also applied to a scoring function.

 ## Implementation